5 Hair Myths You Should Stop Worrying About

 And while there are certainly exceptions to every rule, and science is constantly unveiling more and more information, it's time to question a few of these factoids.
 After all, what works for you may not work for me, and vice versa.

-We tapped the pros to properly evaluate five of the most rampant hair rumours ahead.
+We tapped the pros to properly evaluate five of the most rampant hair rumors ahead.